Performance of universal machine learning potentials in global optimization of inorganic crystal structures: Ground state perturbations

 These tests illustrate that some of the examined uMLPs could successfully serve as surrogate models in unconstrained searches to locate the low-symmetry ground states in this materials family.
-The distorted prototypes would be correctly identified to have the lowest energy at the DFT level with a simple reoptimization of the candidate pool rather than an expensive phonon dispersion analysis.
-EQ and EN perform best by reproducing the distorted derivatives for all three MB$_4$ compounds; SN, MC, and PT correctly identify ground states for CrB$_4$ and FeB$_4$; GR and OR are able to recognize the favorability of the symmetry breaking only for FeB$_4$; MS points to oI10 instability across all three MB$_4$ compounds without clearly preferring any of the correct ground states; and MG predicts a very shallow basin around the oI10 parent structure in this materials family.
+The distorted prototypes would be correctly identified to have the lowest energy at the DFT level with a simple re-optimization of the candidate pool rather than an expensive phonon dispersion analysis.
+EQ, EN, \RR{and PT} perform best by reproducing the distorted derivatives for all three MB$_4$ compounds; SN and MC correctly identify the ground state only for CrB$_4$; GR and OR are able to recognize the favorability of the symmetry breaking only for FeB$_4$; MS points to oI10 instability across all three MB$_4$ compounds without clearly preferring any of the correct ground states; and MG predicts a very shallow basin around the oI10 parent structure in this materials family.